johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 [Synthetic Control Method](http://www.taxpolicycenter.org/publications/synthetic-control-method-tool-understand-state-policy )

-For the both the 2000 and 2009 tax change, we will use two different dependent variables: the share of total accidents with BAC values over 0.08 (share_alcohol) and the total number of accidents with BAC values over 0.08 divided by the number of drivers (drivers_alcohol).
+For the both the 1999 and 2009 tax change, we will use two different dependent variables: the share of total fatal crashes with BAC values over 0.08 (share_alcohol) and the total number of fatal crashes with BAC values over 0.08 divided by the number of drivers (drivers_alcohol).

 When using the synthetic control method, an important assumption of the model is that there has been no similar policy shock in